DNACENSolutions/dnac_ansible_workflows/workflows/device_credentials/README.md

 - Latest stable version recommended

-## Workflow Details
-The workflow leverages the **device_credential_workflow_manager**  module to interact with DNA Center's credential management APIs.
-It supports the following operations:

-### Add Device Credential

-- Create new device credentials.

-### Update Device Credential

-- Modify existing credentials (e.g., change passwords).

-### Delete Device Credential

-- Remove credentials from DNA Center.

-### Assign or Update Credentials to Sites

-- Assign clredentials to sites, Update new credentials to sites.

-### Apply Credentials

-- Make update to creedentials, i.e. reset passsword etc and Apply to applicable sites and all the devices on that site.

 ## Procedure

-### Prepare your Ansible environment
+1. ### Prepare your Ansible environment

   - Install Ansible if you haven't already
   - Ensure you have network connectivity to your Catalyst Center instance.
   - Checkout the project and playbooks:
   >git@github.com:cisco-en-programmability/catalyst-center-ansible-iac.git

-### Configure Host Inventory
+2. ### Configure Host Inventory

 - Update hosts.yml (or your preferred inventory file) with the connection details for your DNA Center instance.
  - The **host_inventory_dnac1/hosts.yml** file specifies the connection details (IP address, credentials, etc.) for your Catalyst Center instance.